 Registered Staff Hours

-To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
-Perhaps the most important factor we consider in calculating our inspection ratings is deficiencies.
-These deficiencies are found on a facility's recent inspection reports.
-Facilities with better scores in this area typically avoided the most severe deficiencies involving patient abuse or death.
-Fortunately, although this place had a few minor dings on its report, it had no severe deficiencies.
-Severe deficiencies are those found in categories G, H, I, J, K and L. This means the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
+Its inspections were virtually flawless.
+These inspection grades weigh several factors, including deficiencies and federal fines.
+You can find more information about each of these items by obtaining copies of nursing homes' inspection reports.
+Fortunately, although this facility had a few minor dings on its inspection report, it had no severe deficiencies.
+Severe deficiencies are ones labeled as categories G through L. This tells you that the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality